TildaYngman/TildaYngman/README.md

 ### Hi there 👋 My name is Matilda and I am a developer.

-- 🔭 I’m a Front End developer who loves to learn new technologies.
+- 🔭 I’m a Full Stack developer who loves to learn new technologies.
 - 🧙‍♀️ Tools and Tach: Javascript, TypeScript, React, Next.js, Node.js, Html, CSS/SCSS, mongoDB, Building REST APIs, Firebase, TDD, Figma.
 - 📖 Studied Front-End Development at Hyper Island.
-- 🌱 I am learning GraphQL.
 - 💬 Ask me about coffee and boardgames.
 - ⚡ Fun fact: I like to watch horror movies alone.